Future-Mobility-Lab/EV-charging-impact/README.md

 This repository contains the code for the paper "How will electric vehicles affect traffic congestion and energy
 consumption: an integrated modelling approach" by Artur Grigorev, Tuo Mao, Adam Berry, Joachim Tan, Loki Purushothaman, Adriana-Simona Mihaita.

+You can find a working queue model in "queue_model.py" file.

+This EV charging station queue simulation program reads file "Northern_Sydney_EV_charger_list.csv" and outputs queue simulation results into file "q2080_2016_seq.csv".
+It relies on multiprocessing package to perform parallel simulation.

 # Input parameters of the model:
 1. Duration of modeling (day, week, month)
 2. Number of plugs on EV stations